 The use of CLT shear walls is becoming more standardized too, speeding adoption.
 In the US, design and specification is supported by inclusion of seismic design requirements in 2021’s Special Design Provisions for Wind and Seismic (SDPWS) and in ASCE 7-22 Minimum Design Loads and Associated Criteria for Buildings and Other Structures.

 When used as a shear wall in a lateral force resisting system CLT panels provide excellent stiffness.
 However, by themselves, CLT shear walls do not dissipate a lot of energy and have limited ductility.
-Ductility and energy dissipation must come from the connection system.
+Ductility and energy dissipation must come from the mass timber connection system.